AMD-AIG-AIMA/pytorch-training-benchmark/README.md

 * **batch_size**:
 This will set the batch size used for pretraining.
 Default is set to 1.

-Listed below are some example run commands for the model benchmarked in this repository using FSDP sharding strategy on different AMD devices.
+Listed below are some example run commands for the model benchmarked in this repository using FSDP sharding strategy.

 ## Run commands for Mistral training with 8k sequence length
 ### MI300